Gurupatil0003/DSA_Tutorial/Stack/Stack.md

     return 0;
 }
 ```

+## Stack Time Complexity
+- For the array-based implementation of a stack, the push and pop operations take constant time, i.e. O(1).

+## Applications of Stack Data Structure
+- Although stack is a simple data structure to implement, it is very powerful.
+The most common uses of a stack are:

+- To reverse a word - Put all the letters in a stack and pop them out.
+Because of the LIFO order of stack, you will get the letters in reverse order.

+- In compilers - Compilers use the stack to calculate the value of expressions like 2 + 4 / 5 * (7 - 9) by converting the expression to prefix or postfix form.
+ In browsers - The back button in a browser saves all the URLs you have visited previously in a stack.
+Each time you visit a new page, it is added on top of the stack.
+When you press the back button, the current
+ URL is removed from the stack, and the previous URL is accessed.

 ### recursive
 - A function that calls itself is known as a recursive function.
 And, this technique is known as recursion.
 - Recursion is a powerful programming technique where a function calls itself to solve smaller instances of a problem until it reaches a base case.
 Here are